bittner/lego-mindstorms-ev3-comparison/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 LEGO robot programs can be written with the `LEGO MINDSTORMS EV3 Software`_
-(on Windows and Mac) or with any programming language supported by the
+(on Windows and Mac), the `Windows 10 touch device application`_ (Education Edition), or with any programming language supported by the
 `ev3dev firmware`_ (platform-independent).

 `Open Roberta Lab`_ is available as a visual editor for ev3dev (`setup